maroba/manati/README.md

 All Python requirements are installed automatically.
 However, **you need to have `git` installed**.

+## Contributing

+Suggestions for improvement are always welcome.
+If you want to contribute writing code or documentation, please work on the `dev` branch and send a pull request.

 #### Credits

 Images by [Natur Vektoren von Vecteezy](https://de.vecteezy.com/gratis-vektor/natur).